 Alphabet (GOOGL): New Buy Recommendation for This Technology Giant

-In a report released today, Youssef Squali from SunTrust Robinson maintained a Buy rating on Alphabet (GOOGL), with a price target of $1500.00.
+In a report released yesterday, Maria Ripps from Canaccord Genuity maintained a Buy rating on Alphabet (GOOGL), with a price target of $1600.00.
 The company’s shares closed last Monday at $1482.60, close to its 52-week high of $1500.58.

-According to TipRanks.com, Squali is a top 25 analyst with an average return of 31.1% and a 73.4% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Ripps is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -8.0% and a 45.5% success rate.
+Ripps covers the Technology sector, focusing on stocks such as Facebook, Twitter, and GrubHub.

-Alphabet has an analyst consensus of Strong Buy, with a price target consensus of $1554.88, implying a 6.4% upside from current levels.
+Currently, the analyst consensus on Alphabet is a Strong Buy with an average price target of $1563.35, representing a 7.0% upside.
 In a report issued on January 21, Morgan Stanley also maintained a Buy rating on the stock with a $1560.00 price target.

 See today’s analyst top recommended stocks >>